knoorbakhsh/knoorbakhsh.github.io/_pages/about.md

   - /about.html
 ---

-My name is Kimia Noorbakhsh, and I am a fourth-year undergraduate student of Computer Engineering at the Sharif University of Technology.
+My name is Kimia Noorbakhsh, and I am an undergraduate student of Computer Engineering at the Sharif University of Technology.
 I am also minoring in Mathematics and Applications at the same university.

 My main areas of interest include
+- Causal and Statistical Inference
 - Transfer Learning
-- Causal and Statistical Inference
 - Adversarial Machine Learning

 Previously I have worked on